What is Estrogen Dominance?

 - Stay hydrated by drinking a minimum 1/2 ounce of purified water for every pound of body weight in order to help the body to flush away the excess estrogens and toxins.

 Supplements that can help to balance the hormones naturally

 - Consider taking a quality iodine supplement such as Lugol’s Iodine Solution Adequate iodine supplementation helps the body to produce the hormones that it needs in the proper ratio.
 Many things can interfere with iodine absorption, some of these include goitrogens, glutens, fluoride, bromide, pesticides, viral infections.
 Read more about iodine here.

-- Take a quality Probiotic to assist with digestion.
+- Take a quality probiotic to replenish the beneficial gut bacteria and assist with digestion.